ia-gu/Benchmarking-of-Query-Strategies-Towards-Future-Deep-Active-Learning/README.md

 If you want to know the detail of each implementations, refer original paper or [ours]().

-SSL implemented here is [SimSiam](https://github.com/facebookresearch/simsiam).
+We use [SimSiam](https://github.com/facebookresearch/simsiam) as the SSL pretraining task.
 This is based on the idea from [here](https://arxiv.org/abs/2011.10566)

 You can get compared dataset from below: